Diana-35/Detection-of-mask-wearing-status/README.md

 # Detection-of-mask-wearing-status
 Using object detection with YOLO (You Only Look Once)

-Actually the file that datasets for this project is too big(About 300MB).
+The data folder in this project is approximately 300MB, which is too large to upload manually.
-So you can download my Zip file on your own computer, and you can execute my project.
+Please unzip the compressed file and run the project in Google Colab.